Name: Jessica Morrey

 Degree: Sports Media-Journalism

-Jessica Morrey was the first person in the nation to break the news about Baylor University’s former head football coach Art Briles’ termination.
+Jessica Morrey was the first person in the nation to break the news about Baylor University football coach Art Briles’ termination.

 For Morrey, passion and courage brought her to many places, including landing her dream job as the Weekend Sports Anchor and Sports Reporter at KCEN-TV.

-Working hard and staying at the top of her game has helped Morrey make big accomplishments in her career.
-So far, being the first to report the breaking news during the BU football sexual assault scandal is Morrey’s most astounding achievement.
+Working hard has helped Morrey make big accomplishments.
+So far, being the first to report the breaking news during the Baylor football sexual assault scandal is Morrey’s most astounding achievement.

 “The big thing for me was getting a text that Art Briles sent to his players when he thought he was getting fired, and that went all over the national news,” Morrey said.